What is the FAFSA?

 The problem is that this imported information cannot be changed or even seen by the person who is submitting the FAFSA.
 This inability to see or change a person’s number was done to minimize personal identity issues that occurred a few years ago.

-On October 1st, the FAFSA form became eligible for the 2025-26 school year submission.
-For the 2025-2026 FAFSA, parents and students will be using their 2023 tax return information.
-This is called Prior Prior, and 2023 is considered the base year.
+On October 1st, the FAFSA form became eligible for the 2026-27 school year submission.
+For this FAFSA, parents and students will be using their 2024 tax return information.
 Under the current rules, the FAFSA needs to reflect the IRS tax information submitted for that base year.
 IRS partnered with the Department of Education (ED) to simplify the online process to apply for Free Application for Federal Student Aid (FAFSA).
-Please review our FAFSA timeline launch for 2024.

 FAFSA SAR